 Who would have guessed that there would be an increase in the number of Medicaid expansion states during the Trump administration?
 In fact, five states have agreed to expand Medicaid since 2016, bringing to 37 the total number of states expanding under the Affordable Care Act.
 Several of the remaining holdouts are considering expansion as well.
 The continued interest has been driven by several factors, and the remaining states are rethinking expansion because the Trump administration has afforded leeway to shape expansion programs through work requirements and other variations and innovations.

-During this webinar, HMA experts will provide an overview of the Medicaid expansion market and take a close look at which of the remaining states are most likely to pursue expansion and why.
-HMA will also address some of the important program variations states are most likely to consider when shaping expansion benefits.
+During this webinar, HMA experts provided an overview of the Medicaid expansion market and looked at which of the remaining states are most likely to pursue expansion and why.
+Presenters also addressed some of the important program variations states are most likely to consider when shaping expansion benefits.